 If you have been using stronger shampoos to try and reduce the oiliness of your scalp, then you may be finding that the ends of your hair are feeling a little dry.
 To prevent your locks from becoming brittle and weak, we recommend using a hair mask or deep conditioner once a week.
 Work these treatments only into the ends of your hair, avoiding the roots to prevent a build-up of product.
 You can find a range of deep nourishing treatments and conditioners for hair extensions over on our hair care page.

 If you have hair extensions fitted, then this will be slightly different as you do not want to put any tension on the bonds.
 We would always recommend using a soft bristle brush without any balls on the end of the bristle as these can easily catch on your bonds, particularly if you have nano ring hair extensions.
-When brushing, always start from the bottom, holding the lengths of your hair before working your way up.
+When brushing, always start from the bottom before working your way up.
 For those with clip-in extensions that are not permanently fitted to the hair, we advise using the same method as brushing too harshly can cause the extensions to become loose from the wefts.

 Once you have invested in the right brush, then it is vital to ensure that you keep it clean.
 Each time that you brush your hair, the bristles become coated in a layer of products, whether this may be hair spray, leave-in conditioner or dry shampoo.
 This means that every time you brush your hair, you are working this excess product into your roots.
 For a guide on how to thoroughly clean your hairbrush, take a look at Real Simple.